ontoportal/documentation/docs/_steps/virtualization_environments.md

 layout: default
 description: How to use the OVF image with your virtualization software
 weight: 90
-status: Preliminary
+status: Ready
 ---

 # Virtualization Environments

 OntoPortal OVF works in virtualization environments such as VMware, VirtualBox, KVM, and Xen.
 Instructions for each of these are provided below.

 ## VMware